SchulzSM/rsaToolbox/examples/readme.md

 * apply respiration-corrected RSA analysis
 * test batch processing functionality

+## Versioning

+The example dataset is not version-specific and applies to all versions of rsaToolbox.
+It is provided once in this repository and can be used with all available implementations.

 ## Notes

 * The data are provided for demonstration purposes only.